Henfield: Facilities

-It has a modern and intensely used village hall just off the High Street, the 13th-century St Peter's church, old inns, a wide and attractive common, and many interesting houses in private ownership.
+It has a modern village hall just off the High Street, the 13th-century St Peter's church, old inns, a wide common, and many houses in private ownership.

 There is a fire station, part of the West Sussex Fire Brigade, equipped with a single fire engine.

 Henfield has one of the oldest cricket clubs in the world, dating back to 1771.
 A women's team was formed from 2006.

 Henfield also officially has the oldest Scout group in the country (1st Henfield), dating from 1907.
 When officially registered in 1908 there were 36 scouts in the group.
 The group was started in winter 1907-8 by Audrey Wade, whose brother, A. G. Wade, had met Robert Baden-Powell when both were travelling to the UK from Africa when they were in the army.
 A. G. Wade later had several administrative roles in the developing Scout movement.

 To the south is Woods Mill, a restored mill, now the headquarters of the Sussex Wildlife Trust, its attractions including an extensive nature trail.

-Also south of the village on the road towards South Dole is a business park containing the Royal Mail Delivery Office, the Etwars and several notable small businesses.
+South of the village on the road towards Small Dole is a business park containing the Royal Mail Delivery Office, the Etwars and small businesses.

-There is also a theatre company which is held in the village hall.
+There is a theatre company which is held in the village hall.

 Sports facilities

 Henfield Leisure Centre at Northcroft has a sports hall and fitness suite.
-There is a small skate park located next to the sports centre.
+There is a skate park located next to the sports centre.
 Near to the leisure centre is Henfield tennis club, founded in 1920.